jlaumonier/mlsurvey/doc/projectmanagement.md

 * Defining and validating a json schema for config files
 * Bug Scikit learning : use a predict() on classifier change the joblib saved file (before and after predict()).
 Write small test program
 * Analyse if y_pred is in a correct location (Data)
-* Regenerate/rethinking the test files (md5 or other database ?)
-* Bug : Dash display blank page when all results are deselected
+* dash adding dcc.Loading.
+Warning, this provokes bug in display (update option, blank page)

 ## Current
-* Adding show/hide sections
+* Adding display options to interface
+* Bug : Dash display blank page when all results are deselected : remove Loading component

 ## Done
 * Git repository : local